 After a long day of walking, it’ll be time to pitch up.
 We love nights under the unmoving shade, and have covered many common camping queries recently.
-Check out our beginner’s guide to lighting a fire, useful knowledge for outdoor first aid, and more by browsing through the site.
+Check out our beginner’s guide to camping, how to campfire bread on a stick, how to light a fire safety and more by browsing our camping inspiration.

 We hope you have a fantastic summer ramble - let us know where you’re going or where you went in the comments below.
 We’ll leave the last words to William Cullen Bryant: